 open/close all folders

-- Depending on the angle, Ryuk from Death Note can have this in spades.
+- Depending on the angle, Ryuk from Death Note can have this.

-- Katou from Holyland, emphasising how nuts he is.
+- Katou from Holyland, emphasizing how nuts he is.

 - The Gold-Toothed Doctor from Fullmetal Alchemist has these behind his Scary Shiny Glasses.
-In his case they emphasise just how ''off' he is.
+In his case they emphasize just how ''off' he is.

 - Some of the aliens from Gantz will have this expression if their cover is blown or sustain enough heavy damage, right before dishing out horrible bloody violence.
 THIS DOES NOT MAKE THEM FUNNY!
 AT ALL.